 When built, the canal was 164 km long and 8 m deep.
 After several enlargements, it is 193.30 km long, 24 m deep and 205 metres wide.

-The Suez Canal is one of the world’s most important waterways, linking the Mediterranean Sea to the Red Sea and allowing for the transport of goods and services between Europe, Africa, and the Middle East.
+The Suez Canal is one of the world’s most famous waterways, connecting the Mediterranean Sea to the Red Sea and allowing for the transport of goods and services between Europe and Asia.